OpenF2/F2/docs/src/developing-f2-apps.md

 Authentication is a critical part of any Container-App relationship.
 There are a plethora of SSO implementations and there are many considerations for both Container and App developers alike.

-_Further details around container and app single sign-on will be forthcoming as this F2 specification evolves._
+_Further details around container and app single sign-on will be forthcoming as the F2 specification evolves._

 * * * *